 - parked vehicles on the other side of the road, which may force oncoming vehicles to the middle, in turn forcing motor vehicles moving with me into the cycle lane

 - stopped vehicles, queued at the Plain or for some other delay, which may or may not have left enough space at their side for safe filtering

 - buses stopped at bus stops, largely blocking visibility of what's ahead.

 This continuous risk monitoring is not something a twelve year old can be expected to do reliably, nor could I provide enough support (in shouted advice) for a seven year old to do it safely.
 (My 7yo also cycles at half the speed I do, so would be in the "danger stretch" for twice as long — and would be forcing dozens of other people cycling to overtake.)
 And I'm not the only one who thinks like this: observe the remarkably low number of children on this route, in comparison to either the demographics of East Oxford or the numbers cycling on nearby low traffic residential streets.

 And it's the same for other groups of people: the less agile elderly, people with disabilities, fit adults with low tolerances for "cliff edge" danger, and so forth.

-Studies that show this kind of infrastructure is safe (and the crash record of Iffley Rd isn't so bad) neglect the possibility that that is because the more vulnerable and less capable people are not using it at all.
+Studies that show this kind of infrastructure is safe neglect the possibility that that is because the more vulnerable and less capable people are not using it at all.

-Given the amount of alertness required, I also find it moderately stressful cycling along here (certainly in comparison to an earlier stretch of the trip along Hurst St) and it is potentially much more stressful for others.
-But I will follow that up in a later post (following up a comment on my post on tail risks for people cycling).
+Given the amount of alertness required, I also find it moderately stressful cycling along here (certainly in comparison to an earlier stretch of my trip, along Hurst St) and it is potentially much more stressful for others.
+This is a real deterrent to people, especially if combined with stress elsewhere in their lives, and also contributes to health problems.
+(This point follows up a comment on my post on tail risks for people cycling).